 When people give you advice, ask for their honest opinion.
-Sugar coating won’t help you get to where you want.
-Now this doesn’t mean that the advice you are going to get is always going to be right, instead you just need to listen to it, take notes, and then determine what you want to do.
+Sugarcoating won’t help you get to where you want to be.
+Now, this doesn’t mean that the advice you get is always going to be right.
+You just need to listen to it, take notes, and then determine what you want to do.

-Just don’t kill the messenger as they have your best interest in mind when giving you feedback.
+Just don’t kill the messenger as the messenger has your best interests at heart when giving you the feedback.

 You need to be blunt

-If someone on your team isn’t performing and you sugar coat things when you comfort them it will inevitably cause you to be unhappy.
-And at that point, you can’t blame them for their lack of performance, instead it’s your fault for not being up front.
+If someone on your team isn’t performing and you sugarcoat things when you comfort your team member, it will inevitably cause you to be unhappy.
+And at that point, you can’t blame that person for his or her lack of performance because it’s your fault for not being upfront.

 That’s not even the worst part of it.
-You’ll bottle everything up inside you, which will cause things to end on a very sour note between your employee.
+You’ll bottle everything up inside you, which will cause things to end on a very sour note between you and your employee.

-When you talk with others, start being blunt.
-At first people may hate you for it, but in the long run they’ll appreciate it.
-This can tremendously help you reputation and personal brand.
+When you talk with others, try being blunt.
+At first, people may hate you for it, but, in the long run, they’ll appreciate it.
+This can tremendously help your reputation and personal brand.

-When someone tells you everything is great, call them out on their bullshit.
+When people tell you everything is great, call them out on their bullshit.
 Things can always be better!
-Hopefully they’ll return the favor one day and tell you how you’re screwing up.
+Hopefully, they’ll return the favor one day and tell you how you’re screwing up.

 It’s the people who are honest with you that are really trying to help.
 Instead of pushing those people out of your lives, start strengthening your relationship with those people.